 When claiming depreciation, the paper loss is increased to $15,852.00 per annum.
 The tax refund is boosted to $5,151.90, and the property is now cash flow positive $192.66 every month - a turnaround of $352.40 every month!

 An accountant will use your depreciation schedule to apply your depreciation deductions when submitting your tax return to the ATO.
 Depreciation is claimed under the property-related expenses area of a tax return.
-You can see from the table below, that additional cash to this investor for claiming depreciation is $4,732.00.
-The fee for having a depreciation schedule prepared is also 100% tax deductible.
+You can see from the table below, that additional cash to this investor for claiming depreciation is $5,079.
+A depreciation schedule is one-off fee that is 100% tax deductible and forecasts a full 40-years of depreciation deductions.

 As the above tables show, regardless of whether your property is making a loss or a profit each year, investors will still boost cash flow by claiming for depreciation.
 To maximise the depreciation deductions for your property, engage the services of a specialist quantity surveyor, who is also a registered tax agent.